Waavi/mailman/readme.md

 	php artisan vendor:publish

-In config/app.php, add the following entry to the providers array:
+In config/app.php, add the following entry to the end of the providers array:

 	\Waavi\Mailman\MailmanServiceProvider::class,

-And to the aliases array:
+And edit the aliases array to include:

-	'Mailman' => Waavi\Mailman\Facades\Facade::class,
+	'Mailman' => \Waavi\Mailman\Facades\Mailman::class,

 ## Usage